 This all-natural oil-based balm is a godsend for irritated skin.
 I keep a jar on my bedside table to remedy flakiness and inflammation all year long.
 The main ingredient is coconut oil, an intensely hydrating oil that is perfect for chapped, irritated skin [source].
 Plus, beeswax and almond oil give you an emollient-rich balm that locks in moisture and protects your skin from the elements.

-But itโs the raw honey and essential oils that do most of the heavy lifting.
-Honey is said to be one of natureโs most powerful soothing agents.
+But it’s the raw honey and essential oils that do most of the heavy lifting.
+Honey is said to be one of nature’s most powerful soothing agents.
 It helps kill bacteria, reduces inflammation, and calms the itch that comes with eczema [source].
-And essential oils like chamomile and cedarwood help put out the fire [source] and repair your skinโs moisture barrier.

-Best Essential Oils for Eczema
+10 Best Essential Oils for Eczema

-Essential oils arenโt a one-size-fits-all remedy, but with a little trial and error, youโre sure to find a blend that succeeds in soothing your eczema symptoms.
+Essential oils aren’t a one-size-fits-all remedy, but with a little trial and error, you’re sure to find a blend that succeeds in soothing your eczema symptoms.
 Here are some of the best essential oils for eczema.

-Lavender
+1. Lavender

-German Chamomile
+2. Chamomile

 There are different types of chamomile, but German chamomile is great at calming acne, eczema, rashes, dermatitis, and other troubling skin conditions by encouraging cell regeneration so new, healthy skin can take its place [source].

-Frankincense
+3. Frankincense

-Frankincense oil has been used for hundreds of years to heal skin conditions of all kinds.
-Not only does it reduce swelling and redness [source], it’s even been shown to have anti-cancer effects [source].
+In fact, frankincense contains soothing and anti-inflammatory properties and has even been found to reduce redness and irritation on the skin—making it a no-brainer for eczema [source].
+Not only does it reduce swelling and redness [source], it's even been shown to have anti-cancer effects [source].

-Geranium
+4. Geranium

 Just a dab or two of geranium oil is enough to reduce swelling and pain associated with cracked, irritated skin [source].